Canadian cetizenship

 • Lengthy processing times and application complexity

-• Financial barriers, including the $630 fee for adults
+• Financial barriers, including the $630 fee for adults and $100 for minors

 • Language proficiency challenges and passing the citizenship test